 - (11) All students are required to complete assessment tasks as relevant for each unit in which they are enrolled. - (12) Students will complete assessment tasks honestly and with integrity.
 Students must not cheat or plagiarise in any way.
-All cases of contract cheating will be investigated as a serious breach of academic integrity, per the Student Academic Integrity Policy. - (13) Assessment for a unit will include assessment tasks undertaken during the semester/study period of the related unit or as directed by the Higher Education Examination Policy.
+Refer to the Student Academic Integrity Policy for further information. - (13) Assessment for a unit will include assessment tasks undertaken during the semester/study period of the related unit or as directed by the Higher Education Examination Policy.

-- (14) Assessment requirements will be available to students at least five (5) working days prior to the beginning of semester and should specify all assessment requirements of a unit.
-This includes, but is not limited to: - a. description of the topic and a brief outline of the requirements for completion of the assessment task and what a student is expected to submit for marking; - b. whether the summative assessment task will attract a mark or be ungraded, and the relevant assessment weighting, in terms of both the marks for the task and the proportion of total marks for the unit; - c. whether units contain hurdle assessments.
+(14) All unit assessment requirements will be available to students at least five (5) working days prior to the first teaching day of each semester in the unit outline in Learnline.
+This includes, but is not limited to:

+- a. description of the topic and a brief outline of the requirements for completion of the assessment task and what a student is expected to submit for marking; - b. whether the summative assessment task will attract a mark or be ungraded, and the relevant assessment weighting, in terms of both the marks for the task and the proportion of total marks for the unit; - c. whether units contain hurdle assessments.
 This is an assessment task requiring a minimum level of performance as a condition of passing the unit; - d. how to submit the assessment task, and the time and date by which the task is due; - e. where group work is included, assessment requirements will clearly indicate both the volume of learning for the individual student and describe how the individual's contribution will be graded; and - f. clear guidelines and relevant sources on the referencing system that must be used.